bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	showPoints                  boolean     Show the possible/reached points?
 1 showPageNo                  boolean     Show the page number / number of pages?
 1 showQuestionNo              boolean     Show the question no. / no. of questions?
+0 checkAllStars               boolean     Check all stars on star rating by default?
 0 allowHtml                   boolean     Allow HTML at question-answers from the BE?
 0 ajax                        boolean     Enable the AJAX-version* of the quiz?
 0 user.ipSave                 boolean     Save the IP-address of a user?
 1